-- Bake in the oven for 15-25 minutes until almost soft to your likeness and browned.
-Note3
+- Bake in the oven for 20 minutes until almost done.

 - Take the baking sheet out, flip slices to the other side and brush again with the remaining oil mixture.

 - Pop in the oven again for another 10 minutes or until done to your liking.

 - I like using light tasting olive oil or avocado oil.

 - Eggplant slices will float to the surface so every now and then try to press on them a little.